This document is about: QUANTUM 3

 var entity = f.Create();

-var pathfinder = NavMeshPathfinder.Create(f, entity, config);
+var pathfinder = NavMeshPathfinder.Create(f, entity, null);

 var navmesh = f.Map.NavMeshes["Navmesh"];